WHAT SIZE HEADSAIL IS BEST FOR MY BOAT?

 PROS: Gives the most power in light wind, this is most noticeable when reaching or sailing downwind.
 Some models need this added power more than others.
 For some sailors the improved downwind performance of the 150% Genoa is enough to eliminate the desire for a Spinnaker.

 CONS: Doesn't sheet in as close to the wind as a 100% Jib when sailing upwind, which requires that you not sheet the mainsail in as far either to keep proper balance.
 Much more work to tack than a 100% Jib because you have to drag it past the shrouds, around in front of the mast, and all the way back on the other side.
-In all but very light wind will always need to be winched in to sail upwind.
+In all but very light wind it will always need to be winched in to sail upwind.
 Some people re-run the sheets on the 150% Genoa to lead between the shrouds if you are sailing it reefed to improve pointing ability upwind.
 This does help a little, but not even close to the pointing gain from the 100% Jib.

 RECOMMENDATIONS FOR SPECIFIC BOAT MODELS